 We started our work here in 2016.
 And since then, Mama Alice has been able to establish a very good relationship with schools and other institutions in Yanama as well as with the families.

-In 2018, when opening our Hospitality Training Centre QuinuaQ, we expanded our work to the village QuinuaQ, about an 1-hour drive from Ayacucho.
+In 2018, when opening our Hospitality Training Centre, we expanded our work to the village Quinua, about an 1-hour drive from Ayacucho.
 Because the opening of our HTC we generated more economic activity, we wanted the local people to be involved as well.

 Furthermore, we realized a water supply for Lorenzayocc, a hamlet of Quinua.